-Unit No: 10 - Supporting Children with Additional Needs Grading Descriptors Learning Outcome 1 Learners will identify additional needs and ways to support children with additional needs.
+Unit 10 Supp orting Children with Additional Needs Grading Descriptors Learning Outcome 1 Pass Learners will identify additional needs and ways to support children with additional needs.
 Identify the legal requirements that support children with additional needs and their families.
-Pass List sources of support for children with additional needs and their families. Ра Recognise two benefits of working in partnership with parents when supporting children with additional needs and their families.
-Learners will identify additional needs and ways to support children with additional needs.
-Describe the legal requirements that support children with additional needs and their families, showing evidence of research from more than one source.
-Merit Describe sources of support for children with additional needs and their families.
-M Recognise three or more advantages of working in partnership with parents when supporting children with additional needs and their families.
-Learners will identify additional needs and ways to support children with additional needs.
-Distinction Describe and justify the legal requirements that support children with additional needs and their families, showing evidence of research from with at least two references.
-Distin Describe in detail several sources of support for children with additional needs and their families.
-Include a direct quotation from each source of support.
-Understand the advantages of working in partnership with parents when supporting children with additional needs and their families.
+List sources of support for children with additional needs and their families.
+Recognise two benefits of working in partnership with parents when supporting children with additional needs and their families.
+Merit Learners will identify additional needs and ways to support children with additional needs.
+Describe the legal requirements that support children with additional needs and their families, showing evidence of research.
+Describe sources of support for children with additional needs and their families.
+Recognise three or more advantages of working in partnership with parents when supporting children with additional needs and their families.
+Distinction Learners will identify additional needs and ways to support children with additional needs.
+Describe in detail the legal requirements that support children with additional needs and their families, showing evidence of research.
+Describe in detail several sources of support for children with additional needs and their families.
+Explain in detail three or more advantages of working in partnership with parents when supporting children with additional need and their families.

-Unit No: 10 - Supporting Children with Additional Needs Grading Descriptors Learning Outcome 2 Learners will know how to enable children with additional needs to participate in experiences along with their peers.
-Pass Identify the individual needs of the children in a case study.
-Produce an activity plan which demonstrates one way of differentiating to meet some of the individual needs.
+Unit 10 Supporting Children with Additional Needs Grading Descriptors Learning Outcome 2 Pass Learners will know how to enable children with additional needs to participate in experiences along with their peers. • Identify the individual needs of the children in a case study. • Produce an activity plan which demonstrates one way of differentiating to meet some of the individual needs.
 Merit Learners will know how to enable children with additional needs to participate in experiences along with their peers.
 Outline the individual needs of the children in a case study.
 Produce an activity plan which demonstrates at least two ways of differentiating to meet most of the children's individual needs.
 Distinction Learners will know how to enable children with additional needs to participate in experiences along with their peers.
 Research and describe the individual needs of the children in a case study Plan an activity which shows evidence of a range of strategies to differentiate the experience to meet all individual needs of all children from the case study.